MargaCatalan/mms146-group2-2024/README.md

       - generateRandomQuestions - build a list of random questions for the user
       - customizeSession - let the user customize the review session (type of question, number of question, topic, etc.)
       - generateReport - generate the report of the review session (performance of the students, questions and right answers)

+### Important Notes
+You will find a file named `Group2_Grade 10 Exam Reviewer.py` in the `main` directory.
+Here’s what you need to know about it:
+    - **Purpose of the File:** The `Group2_Grade 10 Exam Reviewer.py` file combines all the individual code files (`student.py`, `question.py`, `examreviewer.py`, and `menu.py`) into a single script.
+It’s provided to ensure that you can run the complete project.
+    - **Why Combine?:** The program was originally designed to be in a single file.
+However, we decided to separate the code into different files to track individual contributions and modularize development
+    - **How to Use:** To test our exam reviewer, run the `Group2_Grade 10 Exam Reviewer.py` file.
+This file should execute without issues and reflects the complete functionality of the project as intended.